mrminich/CMPSC221Notes/README.md

-# CMPSC221Notes
-CMPSC 221 at Penn State University with Prof. Minich
+# CMPSC 221 Notes at Penn State University - Berks with Prof. Minich